JakubRada/Flashcards/documentation/markdown/development_documentation.md

 ## Default server configuration

 - Files in `./server/server/`
-- Here have to be set all installed apps (only 'cards' in this case), type database is used (sqlite3) and which urls will server for receiving requests (specified in 'urls.py')
+- Here have to be set all installed apps (only 'cards' in this case), type of database is used (sqlite3) and which urls will server for receiving requests (specified in 'urls.py')
 - It also contains secret key for this database in case it was to be published online

 ## Cards app configuration